>

 When gambling becomes an escape from job and family responsibilities, it’s a problem.

-He missed a mortgage payment after he used that money for blackjack.
+They missed a mortgage payment after they used that money for blackjack.

 Spending more money than you can afford, using money intended for other purposes, and growing debt resulting from gambling are signs of a problem.